honkerst/selfhostedbookmarks/README.md

 1. Go to Settings → Import Bookmarks
 2. Upload a Netscape-style HTML file (exported from Chrome, Firefox, Safari, etc.) or a Pinboard JSON file
 3. Optionally add additional tags to all imported bookmarks
-4. Review and confirm the import
+4. Review and confirm the import.
+Undo is available.

 #### Via API (Manual)